ppaez/pyramid_tutorial_maintain/README.rst

 References
 ==========

-Listing the content of a source file is done with the `literalinclude` Sphinx directive, along these options:
+Listing the content of a source file is done by using the `literalinclude` Sphinx directive in the documentation file, along with these options:

-- `lines` to select specific lines to display.
+- ``:lines: <line references>`` to select specific lines to display.

-- `emphasize-lines` to highlight the added or edited lines.
+- ``:emphasize-lines: <line references>`` to highlight the added or edited lines.

+``<line references>`` is a comma-separated list of line numbers or ranges, like 2-3,7,31-40.
+Let's see how these line references are modified as a result of external changes to a source file.
 The following example is from ``docs/tutorials/wiki2/definingviews.rst``::

     It's time for a major change.
 Open ``tutorial/tutorial/views.py`` and edit it to look like the following: